Pretty palms and waterfront views along the Scottsdale Greenbelt

-The Scottsdale Greenbelt, also known as the Indian Bend Wash path, is a wonderful 11 mile paved recreational trail which enables you to enjoy the natural beauty of the desert away from the endless strip malls, restaurants, & apartment complexes.
-This beautiful path will take you through parks, golf courses, and lakes.
+The Scottsdale Greenbelt, also known as the Indian Bend Wash path, is a wonderful 11 mile paved recreational trail which enables you to enjoy the natural beauty of the desert (seemingly far away) from the endless strip malls, restaurants, & apartment complexes.

 Scenic golf course views along the Scottsdale Greenbelt